-Discover the “artist within” as you play with the fabrics of your choice to create a small (2’ by 3’) landscape collage wall quilt.
+Discover the “artist within” as you play with the fabrics of your choice to create a small (2’ by 3’) or smaller landscape collage wall quilt.
 Expect this to be a fun, creative, interactive and successful experience.
 Each student will start with a photo of a place that inspires them (possibly a scene from Emandal) and create a freehand collage quilt which can be sewn together in or out of class by hand or with a sewing machine.
 There are no patterns or rules in this class…it’s a chance to play and explore your unique artistic eye with the support of both the instructor and your classmates.

 Additional Supplies Participants Must Bring to the Workshop: Please read this carefully and bring as much stuff as you possibly can!
 You will have more fun if you come set up with all the materials you need.

 a photo (or several photos) of some subject that pleases you- this will be your inspiration for your project

 cotton backing fabric for a 2’ x 3’ (maximum size) quilt- you can work smaller if you like

 a piece of low loft quilt batting (cotton or bamboo), the same size as your backing